Updated 03 Dec 2020

-With an unparalleled number of loans originated by many different loan originators around the world, the Mintos marketplace provides a great way to build a very well-diversified investment portfolio of loans.
+With an unparalleled number of loans originated by many different lending companies around the world, the Mintos marketplace provides a great way to build a very well-diversified investment portfolio of loans.
 While diversification is the most important component for reaching long-range financial goals whilst also minimising risk, the question remains – how to pick which loans to invest in?
-Should one look at the loan performance, or rather, at the financial strength of the loan originator?
+Should one look at the loan performance, or rather, at the financial strength of the lending company?
 Or perhaps both?
-Is loan performance important at all if the loans come with a buyback guarantee from the loan originator?
+Is loan performance important at all if the loans come with a buyback obligation from the lending company?

 We get asked these questions and see investors eagerly discussing them in forums.
 Martins Valters, the COO/CFO and Co-Founder of Mintos, decided to take the time and jump into the discussion to provide our view on this subject.

-Irrespective of the investment structure, as each borrower makes payments according to their loan agreements, the received principal part of the payment reduces the carrying value of investors’ investment in the loan, while the interest and late payment fee portion of the payment is treated as investors’ income.
+Irrespective of the investment structure, investors will receive their invested principal and interest as each borrower makes payments according to their loan agreements.
+The received principal part of the payment reduces the carrying value of investors’ investment in the loan, while the interest and late payment fee portion of the payment is treated as investors’ income.
 In other words, investors make money from their investments as borrowers are repaying loans.

 The importance of loan performance

 As a result, the borrowers’ repayment discipline is the most important aspect in driving the returns for investors.
-When we connect any loan originator to the marketplace, first and foremost, we look at the loan performance.
-We examine if, based on the historic loan performance, we can be reasonably confident that loans originated by the respective loan originator will provide acceptable risk-adjusted returns to investors on our marketplace.
-If the loan performance is not satisfactory, then we don’t connect the loan originator to the marketplace and the loans are not offered to investors for investment.
-This is something that is non-negotiable and is hardwired into our due diligence process.
+When we connect any lending company to the marketplace, first and foremost, we look at the loan performance.
+We examine if, based on the historic loan performance, we can be reasonably confident that loans originated by the respective lending company will provide acceptable risk-adjusted returns to investors on our marketplace.

 How do we assess loan performance at Mintos?